saxbophone/basest-python/README.md

 # basest-python
 Converts symbols from any number base to any other number base, in Python

+## What?
+In short, **basest** is *based on* (pun *definitely* intended :wink:) the concept of binary-to-text conversion, that is where binary or 8-bit data is converted or serialised into a text-based representation format that can be safely passed through a medium that would otherwise destroy or corrupt the meaning of the binary data.

+This concept is very commonly used in areas such as Email, the PDF format and Public Key Cryptography, to name but a few.

+There are many different formats and schemes for serilising binary data to text, employing different alphabet sizes and different printable ASCII characters used for various different reasons.

+It is also not just 8-bit binary data that could be serialised.
+Any collection of symbols declared to be in a given number base or alphabet size can be serialised into any other, provided an encoding ratio between the two symbols can be established and the input and output symbols defined.

+This library is my implementation of a generic, base-to-base converter which addresses this last point.
+An encoder and decoder for every binary-to-text format currently existing can be created and used with this library, requiring only for the details of the desired format to be given.
+Due to its flexibility, the library also makes it trivial to invent new wonderful and interesting base-to-base serialisation/conversion formats (I myself plan to work on and release one that translates binary files into a purely emoji-based format!).

+So, I hope you find this library fun, useful or both!

+## Installation

+#### Python Versions Supported
+This library is designed to work with the following **CPython** versions: **2.7.x**, **3.3.x or greater**.

+> :bulb: **Help Wanted**
+> If you have tried or want to try this out on any other Python implementations, your feedback would be greatly appreciated!
+>
+> [Open an issue](https://github.com/saxbophone/basest-python/issues) if you are interested.

 ## Usage
 Here is a short overview of the functions defined in this library, where to import them from and how to use them.